jpolvora/MEFedIoC/README.md

 		Assert.IsInstanceOfType(foo, typeof(Foo));
 	}

-We can register base types with existing instances:
+We can register base types with existing instances.
+Ideal if you want MEF returns always the same singleton instance.

 	[TestMethod]
 	public void TestRegisterInstance()